 - Computational and Systems Biology

 - Evolution, Ecology and Population Biology

 - Molecular Cell Biology

 - Molecular Microbiology and Microbial Pathogenesis

 - Plant and Microbial Biosciences

 A collaborative, interdisciplinary approach to research and education is a hallmark of Washington University and the Division.
 As a universitywide consortium, the Division transcends departmental lines and removes traditional boundaries of scientific fields.
 Faculty and graduate students regularly cross disciplines, devising novel questions and approaches that might otherwise go unexplored.
-The Division currently consists of 670 graduate students and more than 500 faculty members from 37 departments.
+The Division consists of approximately 700 PhD and MD/PhD students, with more than 600 faculty members from 38 departments.

-Washington University in St. Louis provides unique opportunities for translating basic science to practical application.
-In addition, the Division's associations with internationally prominent local institutions provide exciting opportunities: students in the biomedical sciences enrich their work with the clinical perspective of our outstanding medical school; students in plant, population, evolutionary and ecological sciences benefit from our close affiliation with the internationally renowned Missouri Botanical Garden and the Danforth Plant Science Center.
+Washington University in St. Louis provides unique opportunities for translating basic science into practical application.
+In addition, the Division's associations with internationally prominent local institutions provide exciting opportunities: students in the biomedical sciences enrich their work with the clinical perspective of our outstanding medical school; students in plant, population, evolutionary and ecological sciences benefit from our close affiliation with the internationally renowned Missouri Botanical Garden, the Tyson Research Center and the Donald Danforth Plant Science Center.